Certification Renewal Process

 You will need to have either completed your payment through our bookstore (links listed below) or have a check number in order to submit your renewal application.
 Instructions for where the check should be mailed are listed on the application.
 If you wish to pay by credit card, you can do so through one of these two links:

-After completing the renewal application and indicating your payment method, please be sure to sign and submit the form.
-You will receive your updated certificate via email within 3-4 business days.
+- Once all renewal materials have been received by our office, you can expect to receive your updated certificate via email within 3-4 business days.
 (Please ensure that your email address is spelled correctly on the renewal application.)